JordyMail/JordyMail/README.md

 🎓Computer science student at President University <br/>
 👨‍🏫Educate people about "Internet Of Things" on social media <br/>
 🔖I create interesting content to persuade people to learn on instagram. <br/>
-🛜Here is my Instagram account for education [https://www.instagram.com/iotopia.id?igsh=MW5nZTBrYnF0cDA0bw==] <br/>
+🛜Here is my Instagram account for education <a href="https://www.instagram.com/iotopia.id?igsh=MW5nZTBrYnF0cDA0bw==">iotopia.id</a> <br/>
-🤵For another info you can check my linkedin profile [https://www.linkedin.com/in/jordy-mail-33500b28b/]
+🤵For another info you can check my linkedin profile <a href="https://www.linkedin.com/in/jordy-mail-33500b28b/">Jordy Mail</a>

 # 💻 Tech Stack: